Assassination of Charlie Kirk: Media

-News of Kirk's shooting and subsequent death dominated the day's news agenda, with major news networks entering into "breaking news mode" around 2:50 p.m.
+News of Kirk's shooting and subsequent death dominated the day's news agenda, with major news networks entering into "breaking news mode" around 2:50 pm.
 ET, upon receiving word that Kirk had been shot in the neck area, with rolling coverage continuing throughout the day.
+Media organizations generally ran clips of the event that were truncated or otherwise censored to remove the image of the shooting.

 Significant public interest in the event saw Fox News, MSNBC, and CNN all "drawing larger audiences than usual".
 On September 10, 2025, the three networks collectively averaged 6.9 million viewers, a 65% jump from the 4.2 million who watched a week earlier.
 September 11 saw the three networks draw a combined audience of 6.2 million, up 72% from the prior week's 3.6 million.
 On September 12, Fox News hosted a primetime special titled Charlie Kirk: An American Original.
 While condemning the shooting, left-wing publications including The National, The Nation, and The New Republic accused the mass media of "whitewashing" Kirk's career.

-Fox News host Jesse Watters commented, "They are at war with us ...
+Fox News host Jesse Watters commented: "They are at war with us ...
 We're going to avenge Charlie's death in the way he would want it avenged ...
 Charlie would want us to put as much pressure on these people as possible."

 Left-wing streamer Hasan Piker, who had been due to debate Kirk later in September, called the killing a "terrifying incident" and said, "The reverberation of people seeking out vengeance in the aftermath of this violent, abhorrent incident is going to be genuinely worrisome."